Why is Partnership Gwinnett conducting this Contest?

 What’s the best way to participate in this contest?

 Start drafting your business plan early.
 Take full advantage of the resources we’ve provided.
-Make sure you attend the Contestant Reception.

 If I am a high school student with a business or an idea for a business, can I enter?

 The contest is open to anyone 18 years of age and older.
+There is a student edition of the Contest for high school and collegiate students in Gwinnett.

 Do I have to submit a full-length business plan if I’m selected as a Finalist?

-No. The only business plan submission is the summary version: Business Plan Summary Form and Financial Form
+No. The only business plan submission is the summary version: Business Plan Summary Form and Financial Form.

 Do I have to be a member of the Gwinnett Chamber to enter?